 The Advocate General at the European Court of Justice, Giovanni Pitruzella issued an opinion which determines that while creditors have “an obligation in principle” to accept Money in physical form such as banknotes and coins., it may be waived if both parties have contractually agreed to another See Payment instrument. or if a Member State introduces legislation limiting cash payments in pursuit of the “public interest” objective.
 His opinion, however, imposes limits on such measures.
 States cannot abolish The name of the European single currency adopted by the European Council at the meeting held in Madrid on 15-16 December 1995.
 See ECU. banknotes, must not go beyond what is necessary to achieve the objective, and must consider the “social inclusion element of cash” and that “vulnerable people” have no other means to pay than by cash.

 This article will look at whether Money that is legally valid for the payment of debts and must be accepted for that purpose when offered.
-Each jurisdiction determines what is legal tender, but essentially it is anything which when of...
-More is a European or national competence and whether the right to pay in cash may be restricted.
+Each jurisdiction determines what is legal tender, but essentially it is anything which when offered (“tendered”) in payment of a debt extinguishes the debt.
+There is no obligation on the creditor to accept the tendered payment, but the act of tendering the payment in legal tender discharges the debt. is a European or national competence and whether the right to pay in cash may be restricted.
 A second article will analyse the link between legal tender and the exercise of fundamental rights.
 It will also look at the implications of legal tender for a A digital payment instrument, denominated in the national unit of account, and a direct liability of the central bank, like banknotes.
-A general purpose CBDC can be used by the public for day-to-day p...
-More.
+A general purpose CBDC can be used by the public for day-to-day payments like cash..